 Rob Carrick is really interested in the millennial generation.
 He gets a deep insight into the millennial money matters.

 This is one of the best books on personal finance.
 It would be useful both for parents and children.
-It is hard for generation Y to find a job, buy a home or plan the retirement.
+It is hard for generation Y to find a job, buy a home or plan retirement.
 Many millennials are too educated but unemployed and drowning in debt.
-The author makes an expertise on how millennials can keep control of their financial lives by saving for a university without piling up debts.
-It tells how to establish a credit rating and handle all the adult situations like getting married, buying a home and other.
+The author makes expertise on how millennials can keep control of their financial lives by saving for a university without piling up debts.
+It tells how to establish a credit rating and handle all the adult situations like getting married, buying a home and others.
+And such books really useful for the population.
+Statistics of Canada show that each year millennials become more financially educated.

 Fight back by Ellen Roseman